Water Column Clarity

 R/V Monitor's Blog

-On Wednesday, November 28th, the crew of the R/V Monitor was out on the upper Bay collecting bacteria samples, taking Secchi Disk and Par sensor water clarity measurements, conducting water column profiles using the Seabird instrument, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
-Sara captained the boat while monitoring professionals Fern and Mike collected the samples and data.
-It was a cool day with winds out of the south, making the water choppy.
-Below is a photo taken this day of Phillipsdale landing in the Seekonk River, where NBC's fixed site monitoring station is located.
+On Wednesday, November 30th, the crew of the R/V Monitor was out on the upper Bay collecting nutrients samples, taking Secchi Disk water clarity measurements, conducting water column profiles using a profiling sonde, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
+Jeffrey captained the boat while monitoring professionals Fern, Gerard and Steve collected the samples and data.
+It was a sunny and brisk day with no wind and calm waters.
+The featured photo from our archives shows ProvPort from the east.

-Data was collected on November 28, 2018 while the R/V Monitor was underway collecting bacteria samples and performing vertical profiles in the Providence and Seekonk River estuaries.
-The chlorophyll concentrations were low in areas surveyed.
-From north to south, average chlorophyll concentrations were as follows: Seekonk River (1.98 µg/l), Upper Providence River (1.76 µg/l), Edgewood Shoals area (1.29 µg/l), Pawtuxet River area (1.34 µg/l), and the Lower Providence River (1.11 µg/l).
-Overall, chlorophyll ranged between non-detectable and 2.80 µg/l with an overall average of 1.61 µg/l.
-The chlorophyll data from this date is presented in the map below:
+Data were collected on November 23, 2022, while the R/V Monitor was underway collecting bacteria samples in the Providence and Seekonk River estuaries.
+The average chlorophyll concentrations were good in the areas surveyed.
+From north to south, average chlorophyll concentrations were as follows: Seekonk River (0.51 µg/L), Upper Providence River (0.58 µg/L), Edgewood Shoals area (1.04 µg/L), Pawtuxet River area (0.51 µg/L), and Lower Providence River (0.41 µg/L).
+Overall, chlorophyll ranged between 0.05 and 1.64 µg/L with an overall average of 0.55 µg/L. The chlorophyll data from this date are presented in the map below: